-Genetics – Research proves that up to 30% of the population may be genetically susceptible to gum disease.
+Research proves that up to 30% of the population may be genetically susceptible to gum disease.
 Despite aggressive oral care habits, these people may be six times more likely to develop periodontal disease.
-Identifying these people before they even show serious signs of the disease and getting them into early interceptive treatment may help them keep their teeth for a lifetime.
+Identifying these people before they even show serious signs of the disease and getting them into early interceptive treatment is a priority at Sunnyvale Dental Care clinic which may help them keep their teeth for a lifetime.

 During these particular times, your body experiences hormonal changes.
 These changes can affect many of the tissues in your body, including your gums.
 Your gums can become sensitive, and at times react strongly to the hormonal fluctuations.
 This may make you more susceptible to gum disease.
 Additionally, recent studies suggest that pregnant women with gum disease are seven times more likely to deliver preterm, low birth weight babies.

-Medications – Some drugs, such as oral contraceptives, anti-depressants, and certain heart medicines, can affect your oral health.
-Just as you notify your pharmacist and other health care providers of all medicines you are taking and any changes in your overall health, you should also inform your dental care provider.
+Some drugs, such as oral contraceptives, anti-depressants, and certain heart medicines, can affect your oral health.
+Just as you notify your pharmacist and other health care providers of all medicines you are taking and any changes in your overall health, you should also inform Dr. Gupta at Sunnyvale Dental Care practice.

 According to the American Diabetes Association, approximately 16 million Americans have diabetes; however, more than half have not been diagnosed with this disease.
 If you are diabetic, you are at higher risk for developing infections, including periodontal diseases.
 These infections can impair the ability to process and/or utilize insulin, which may cause your diabetes to be more difficult to control and your infection to be more severe than a non-diabetic.